 “The debate about Section 230 shows that people of all political persuasions are unhappy with the status quo,” Facebook CEO Mark Zuckerberg said in his opening statement at the hearing, made on October 28.

-The conversations that social media sites are currently having about their platform’s content, Mattheis says, should also include mentions of merchandise, too.
+The conversations social media sites are currently having about their platform’s content, Mattheis says, should also include mentions of merchandise, too.